marcusolsson/obsidian-plugin-docs/docs/contribute.md

 1. Full code example
 1. Detailed explanation of the code example

-The code block for the full code example must have a title with the file name, for example `title="main.ts"`.
+The code block for the full code example must have a title with the filename, for example `title="main.ts"`.

-The example must be complete: The reader can copy-paste it into their own editor and run it without modifications.
+The example must be complete: the reader can copy-paste it into their own editor and run it without modifications.

 For simpler code examples, use [line highlighting](https://docusaurus.io/docs/markdown-features/code-blocks#line-highlighting) to draw the reader's attention to the important parts.